TAP DANCE RESOURCES

 ~ SHOE FAQ ~

-Do I NEED tap shoes?
+Do I NEED Tap shoes?

 Not strictly speaking.
 If you’re a first timer, start off with shoes you already own – ones that have the hardest sole possible.

-That said, there is nothing quite like your first pair of tap shoes.
-Once you’ve tested the water and are ready to commit to your tap dance journey, then a quality pair of tap shoes is the next step.
-Rarely a regretted investment, your tap shoes will quickly become close friends 👞
+That said, there is nothing quite like your first pair of Tap shoes.
+Once you’ve tested the water and are ready to commit to your tap dance journey, then a quality pair of Tap shoes is the next step.
+Rarely a regretted investment, your Tap shoes will quickly become close friends 👞

 Where do I get tap shoes from?

-There are lots of great online retailers, but most dance stores will stock tap shoes (Bloch & Capezio are the most common dance shoe brands, stocked in dance shops all over the world – see above for more options).
+There are lots of great online retailers, but most dance stores will stock Tap shoes (Bloch & Capezio are the most common dance shoe brands, stocked in dance shops all over the world – see above for more options).

-Are ‘split-sole’ tap shoes good for beginners?
+Are ‘split-sole’ Tap shoes good for beginners?

 The short answer: No. I don’t think they’re good for anyone.

-Option 1 —> MAKE YOUR OWN!
+Option 1 —> Make your own!

 While a professionally made tap floor is handy to have, you can easily make your own.
 A simple piece of plywood (minimum 1m x 1m) purchased from your local hardware store, together with some rubber, foam or even a yoga mat stuck to the underside will do the trick!
-Keep in mind, tap dancing on wood in a small space can be somewhat deafening, for you and your neighbours.
+Keep in mind, tap dancing on wood in a small space can be somewhat deafening, for you and your neighbors.

 WHAT I USE:

-I call this the ‘noise cancelling’ option; try laying a plastic floor protector (the kind that would go under an office chair) under some carpet, lock-together camping-style foam padding or some yoga mats.
+I call this the ‘noise cancelling’ option; try laying a plastic floor protector (the kind that would go under an office chair) under some carpet or lock-together camping-style foam padding or some yoga mats.
 This will deaden the sound enough to keep the neighbors happy, but will still allow you to clearly hear the sound of the taps.
 Bliss.

-Option 2 —> COMMERCIALLY AVAILABLE FLOORS
+Option 2 —> Commercially Available Floors.

 Also check out Showworks (Australia-Based), O’Mara and Practice Pads 🙌